 If an LP tank is used up during grilling, always wait until the grill is cool to replace the empty tank.
 Never attempt to change tanks and re-ignite the burner while the grill is still hot.
 Once the tank is replaced, check for connection leaks before using the grill.
 Remember, portable tanks should always be stored outdoors and the valves closed when not in use.

 If an LP gas leak is suspected in the grill, shut off the gas valve on the tank immediately and do not operate the grill until you can confirm that no leaks exist within the gas line or gas connection.
 Leaks within the LP gas line or gas connections can be detected using a soapy water solution and an old paint brush or tooth brush.
 Follow these steps to check the line and connections:

 1. With the cylinder valve shut and the burners in the off position, confirm that each connection is hand-tight.

-3. Check all bends within the gas line, pipe connections at the tank and the burners, and the additional sections of the gas line by applying the soapy water solution with the brush over each location.
+3. Check all bends in the gas line, pipe connections at the tank and the burners, and the additional sections of the gas line by applying a soapy water solution with the brush over each location.
 Bubbling at any point indicates a leak.